Does LASIK Prevent Cataracts?

 Quit Smoking

 You’re two to three times more likely to get cataracts if you smoke, so consider stopping.
 Quitting can decrease your risk for cataracts.
+You can ask your doctor to help you stop smoking.

 How are Cataracts Treated?

+Over time, a cataract can make it difficult to see.
+When poor vision from cataracts begins to impact your daily life, your ophthalmologist may recommend cataract surgery to get rid of the cataract.
 Cataract surgery is a quick, safe procedure and the only effective way to eliminate cataracts permanently.
 It involves removing the natural lens with a cataract and implanting a new intraocular lens (IOL) in its place.

+The new IOL takes over the function of the natural lens of your eye, restoring clear, sharp vision.
+Prior to your cataract procedure, you’ll need to choose an IOL.
 You can opt for either a monofocal or premium IOL.
 Monofocal IOLs offer clear vision at only one distance.
 So, if you pick far away vision, you’ll still need to wear glasses or contact lenses for the other uncorrected distances.

 In the same way that LASIK increases your freedom from visual aids, premium IOLs can correct vision at multiple distances, greatly decreasing or eliminating your dependence on contacts or glasses.
+Dr. Tokuhara at Desert Vision Center will discuss your IOL options and help you select an intraocular lens that best meets your visual needs and lifestyle.

 Can LASIK Affect IOL Choice?